Fish Embryo Development Stages

 Zygotic phase

 The newly fertilized egg remains in the zygote stage until the first division.
 The approximate time in which this split takes place depends on the species and the corresponding optimal incubation temperature.
 In the zebrafish (Danio rerio), the first segmentation occurs about 40 minutes after fertilization.
-Although it seems that in this period there are no obvious chnages (the zebrafish is one of the fish most often used in research), decisive processes are taking place inside the egg for further development.
+Although it seems that in this period there are no obvious changes (the zebrafish is one of the fish most often used in research), decisive processes are taking place inside the egg for further development.
+These processes include the replication of DNA and the initial establishment of embryonic axes, which are critical for subsequent development.

 Segmentation phase

 During the involution, some cells of the blastodisc migrate towards the yolk to form a layer on top.
 This layer is known as the endoderm.
 The layer of cells which remains on the mound will form the ectoderm.
 At the end of the process, the gastrula will become defined and form the epiblast which results in the two primary germ layers[3].
-This germ layers are collectively known as blastoderms and consist of the ectoderm and endoderm.
+These germ layers are collectively known as blastoderms and consist of the ectoderm and endoderm.
+This stage is pivotal as it sets the foundation for organ and tissue formation.

 Differentiation and organogenesis

-During the differentation phase in fish, the third embryonic layer appears.
+During the differentiation phase in fish, the third embryonic layer appears.
 This is located between the endoderm and ectoderm and is known as the mesoderm.

 The endoderm invaginates (folds into a pouch) forming a cavity known as the archenteron.
 The entrance to this cavity will be called the blastopore and it results in the anus of the fish.
 From this point, we can distinguish the cephalic vesicle (the part which forms the brain) and, on both sides, the optic vesicles (forming the eyes).
 After the cephalic vesicle, the neural tube will form and somites will be created on either side.
-These structures will end up forming the the bones of the fish as well as muscles and other organs.
+These structures will end up forming the bones of the fish as well as muscles and other organs.
+This intricate orchestration of cellular movements and differentiation is essential for establishing the foundational body plan of the fish.

 So, throughout the fish embryo development stage, each germ layer will begin the production of several organs or tissues: